hackclub/hackclub/workshops/login_auth/README.md

 ![Firebase landing](https://cloud-mketa8pxq.vercel.app/1.png)

-In the above image you'll see `Go to console` tab at the top right corner, So click on that and you will be redirected to the console section.
+In the above image you'll see the `Go to console` tab at the top right corner, So click on that and you will be redirected to the console section.

 ![Project page](https://cloud-kfr44a6da.vercel.app/2.png)